PostgreSQL Performance and Querying

 VACUUM ANALYZE users; reclaims space from deleted rows and updates table statistics for the query planner.

-What should teams check first when implementing VACUUM?
+What should teams check before relying on VACUUM?